daredloco/Countries/README.md

 # Countries
-Lists of countries and cities with important informations with scripts to use it in PHP and C#
+Lists of countries and cities with important informations and scripts to use it in PHP and C#

 ## Content:
 - [ ] Example code for C#